BVCOG-Contract-Management/BVGOG-Contract-Manager/README.md

 ```bash
 make rspec
 ```

 ## Login Credentials
 We have different user account to be able to log into the local and production environment for testing.
-These can be found in [seeds.rb](./db/seeds.rb) but are included here as well.
+These can be found in [seeds.rb](./db/seeds.rb) but are included here as well for convenience.

 ### Dev/Test Users
 For local development we have the following credentials